About this site

 Macros in major version 3 of the site began as edn expressions between <<< ... >>> delimiters.
 The first term determined the macro function to call, such as include, and the rest was passed as arguments.
 The string returned from the function replaced the delimited expression.
 These macros were only simple shortcodes without control flow.
 With the migration to Python, I replaced edn with shlex.
 The content required minimal changes because I didn’t use complex edn expressions.

 Most recently, I replaced custom macros with Jinja.
 This improved the macro system and, at the same time, reduced the line count in the SSG.
-What pushed me to do it was the need to optimize the size and image quality of the Chrontendo episode guide page, which had grown large with the addition of the episode covers.
-A little testing of different image formats showed I could accomplish both goals with AVIF.
+What pushed me to do it was the need to optimize the size and image quality of the Chrontendo page, which had grown large with the addition of episode covers.
+A little testing of different image formats showed I both reduce the size and improve the quality with AVIF.
 However, I needed a fallback for browsers that didn’t support the still-new image format.
 Jinja let me define a macro in the body of the page that generated <picture> tags for AVIF images with JPEG fallback.

 This is the macro: